scipy-lectures/scientific-python-lectures/CONTRIBUTING.rst

     make pdf

-The pdf builder is a bit pointy and you might have some TeX errors.
+The pdf builder is a bit difficult and you might have some TeX errors.
 Tweaking the layout in the ``*.rst`` files is usually enough to work around these problems.

 Requirements
 ............